 3. The work of one student may be submitted by each of the Schools/Departments of Library and Information Studies with a short (no more than 200/300 word) supporting recommendation.

-4. The closing date for submission is 29 June 2012.
+Monday 29th July 2013.
 Work completed and assessed in the past twelve months is eligible.

 5. Projects to be submitted shall be ones completed as part of normal course requirements in a course leading to a first professional qualification and shall be of the level which might be called "dissertation", "major project", etc.